renato-rudnicki/terraform-google-enterprise-genai/0-bootstrap/README-GitHub.md

 Also make sure that you have the following:

 - A [GitHub account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account) for your User or [Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).
-- A **private** [GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) for each one of the stages of Foundation:
+- A **private** [GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) for each one of the stages of GenAI:
     - Bootstrap
     - Organization
     - Environments